FRRouting/frr/doc/user/bgp.rst

    granular and offers much smarter matching criterion than number of received prefixes, making it more suited to implementing policy.

+.. index:: [no] neighbor PEER maximum-prefix-out NUMBER
+.. clicmd:: [no] neighbor PEER maximum-prefix-out NUMBER

+   Sets a maximum number of prefixes we can send to a given peer.

 .. index:: [no] neighbor PEER local-as AS-NUMBER [no-prepend] [replace-as]
 .. clicmd:: [no] neighbor PEER local-as AS-NUMBER [no-prepend] [replace-as]